Frequently Asked Questions

 Please click on Frequently Asked Questions for a printable PDF.

-WHAT IS THE PURPOSE OF JUDICIAL AND MEDIATION SERVICES?
+WHAT IS THE PURPOSE OF Student Conduct & Community Development?

 At Clarion University, the campus disciplinary procedures are designed to emphasize education, individual growth and development, self-discipline and respect for the rights of others.
 The discipline system works to redirect individual behaviors into acceptable patterns and to protect the rights of the students within the learning community.